 Cost factors we review before quoting

-- • Type of component failure (ignitor vs. control board)
+- • Type of failed component (ignitor vs. control board)

-- • Age and model of the furnace
+- • Age and condition of the existing furnace

 - • Complexity of the combustion safety testing required